openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000-a320/topics/user-guide.md

 ## Software components {.reference}

-Within the Yocto Project, each component included in the Corstone-1000 software stack is specified as a [BitBake recipe](https://docs.yoctoproject.org/bitbake/2.2/bitbake-user-manual/bitbake-user-manual-intro.html#recipes).
+Within the Yocto Project, each component included in the Corstone-1000 with Cortex-A320 software stack is specified as a [BitBake recipe](https://docs.yoctoproject.org/bitbake/2.2/bitbake-user-manual/bitbake-user-manual-intro.html#recipes).
-The recipes specific to the Corstone-1000 BSP are located at:
+The recipes specific to the Corstone-1000 with Cortex-A320 BSP are located at:
 `${WORKSPACE}/meta-arm/meta-arm-bsp/`.

 `${WORKSPACE}` refers to the absolute path to your workspace where the `meta-arm` repository will be cloned.
 Consider exporting it (e.g., `export WORKSPACE=$(realpath .)`) if you're already in the workspace directory,